zedlovegenshin/zzz/docs/projects/ad7405_fmc/index.rst

 .. _ad7405_fmc:

-EVAL-AD7405 HDL project
+AD7405-FMC HDL project
 ================================================================================

 Overview
 -------------------------------------------------------------------------------

-The :adi:`EVAL-AD7405 <EVAL-AD7405>` is a full featured evaluation board designed to allow the user to easily evaluate all features of the :adi:`AD7405` isolated analog-to-digital converter (ADC).
+The :adi:`EVAL-AD7405` is a full-featured evaluation board designed to allow the user to easily evaluate all features of the :adi:`AD7405` isolated analog-to-digital converter (ADC).

 The provided HDL reference design supports the :adi:`AD7405` , :adi:`AD7403` and :adi:`ADuM7701` devices.
-One of the main difference between these devices is the type of the digital data lines.
-In case of :adi:`ADuM7701` and :adi:`AD7403` it is a single ended lines, and in case of the :adi:`AD7405` is differential.
+One of the main differences between these devices is the type of the digital data lines.
+In the case of :adi:`ADuM7701` and :adi:`AD7403`, it is single-ended, and for :adi:`AD7405` is differential.

 Supported boards
 -------------------------------------------------------------------------------

--  :adi:`EVAL-AD7405 <EVAL-AD7405>`
+-  :adi:`EVAL-AD7405`
--  :adi:`EVAL-AD7403 <EVAL-AD7403>`
+-  :adi:`EVAL-AD7403`
--  :adi:`EVAL-ADuM7701 <EVAL-ADuM7701>`
+-  :adi:`EVAL-ADuM7701`

 Supported devices
 -------------------------------------------------------------------------------